rickcockerham/roundtimer/README.md

 I've included the FreeCad file for the box.

-I need distractions while I'm working on my AI at https://ai-stocktrading.com
+I need distractions while I'm working on my AI Stock Trader at https://ai-stocktrading.com

 ---